Itzli2000/theme-factory/README.md

 ## API Documentation

-Once the application is running, access the Swagger documentation at:
+The API features comprehensive **Swagger/OpenAPI documentation** with detailed descriptions, examples, and response schemas for all endpoints.
+Once the application is running, access the interactive documentation at:

 ```
 http://localhost:3000/api/docs
 ```

+### Documentation Features
+- **Complete endpoint documentation** with operation summaries
+- **Request/response schemas** with examples
+- **Authentication requirements** clearly marked
+- **Error response documentation** for all status codes
+- **Interactive API testing** directly from the browser
+- **DTO validation rules** reflected in the documentation

 ## Database Schema